IBM/ix-cms-connector/README.md

 # IBM iX CMS Connector

-A tool that generates a connector function (HOC) between a CMS schema and react component props.
+IBM iX CMS Connector is a tool that generates a connector function (HOC) between a CMS schema and react component props.

 ## Usage

-To exectue the cms connector simply run
+To exectute the cms connector simply run

 ```
 npx ibm-ix-cms-connector